Vintage Seed Catalogs: Selling Garden Dreams

 We dream of tidy rows of beans, well-trained tomatoes, and mulched paths (yes, paths!) leading to sparkling fountains and potted topiaries.
+(Okay, maybe not the fountains and topiaries.
+I’m keeping my dreams a bit more realistic.)
 These are the stuff that garden dreams are made of!

 Like generations of gardeners before us, we eagerly peruse the varieties of peppers, onions, squash, and tomatoes.
 Promises of plentiful harvests and floral perfection captivate our attention while our gardens hibernate outside.

 It seems that gardening enthusiasts have been drooling over seed catalogs forever, but it has only been about 400 years since the first known plant catalog was printed in Holland.

 In 1612 a Dutch merchant named Emmanuel Sweerts listed plants for sale in his catalog Floriligium.
 Before his publication, other plant catalogs only listed ornamental species growing in the private gardens of the rich and famous (can anyone say ‘bragging rights?’).
 A few years later, the first known French plant catalog was published in Paris by René Morin.
 As these new plant catalogs gained interest, other nurseries started offering plant catalogs, bringing unusual garden plants to a wider customer base.

 Over the years, seed catalogs have provided a wealth of information for gardeners learning how to raise new crops.
 The addition of illustrations, plant descriptions, and growing information turned seed catalogs into an indispensable guide for gardeners and farmers.